Larry Campbell , Instructor of Euphonium and Tuba

 Vicki is also the Music Director at St. Paul’s Evangelical Lutheran Church of Brenham.

-Todd Quinlan – Part-Time instructor of Percussion and General Music (MM): Faculty since 2010 on both the Brenham and Bryan Campuses, Todd teaches a variety of general music courses and is involved in all aspects of the percussion program.
+Todd Quinlan – Instructor of Percussion and Music Literature (MM): Faculty since 2010 on both the Brenham and Bryan Campuses, Todd teaches a variety of general music courses and is involved in all aspects of the percussion program.
 Todd earned his Bachelors Degree in Percussion Performance, Magna Cum Laude, from Boston University, where he studied percussion with Tim Genis (Principal Timpanist – Boston Symphony) and Richard Flanagan (Boston Pops, Boston Ballet).
 His Masters Degree, also in Percussion Performance, is from Rutgers University, where he studied with Chris Deviney (Principal Percussion – Philadelphia Orchestra), Alan Abel (Percussion Emeritus – Philadelphia Orchestra), Markus Rhoten (Principal Timpanist – New York Philharmonic), and She-e Wu (currently Professor of Percussion, Northwestern University).

 Todd has performed with various orchestras across the country, including the New World Symphony, Binghamton Symphony, and the Brazos Valley Symphony as a member of the percussion section.
 Todd’s playing can be heard on the NAXOS label CD “Strange Humors” with the Rutgers University Wind Ensemble; William Berz, Conductor.
 He is the featured timpani soloist on Michael Daugherty’s work Raise the Roof.